beekermememe/platform_dev/README.md

 ## Project Notes
 1. There were a 3 endpoint that were optional that are not present, but I will discuss them here
 - Endpoint that takes a set of words and returns whether or not they are all anagrams of each other.
 This is not too clear on how the endpoint would return the results.
-In any case I would suggest we use the method Anagram.get_key on each word and find matches of the keys.
+In any case I would suggest we use the method ```Anagram.get_key``` on each word and find matches of the keys.
 - Endpoint to return all anagram groups of size >= *x*.
-I would suggest looking into using the same style of login in Anagram.find_all_words_with_the_maximum_number_of_anagrams, but rather than looking for all the anagram_keys in the max group, use the limit of the group size.
+I would suggest looking into using the same style of login in ```Anagram.get_largest_groupings```, but rather than looking for all the anagram_keys in the max group, use the limit of the group size.
 - Endpoint to delete a word *and all of its anagrams*.
-I would suggest we use the method Anagram.get_key to find the matching anagrams to the word passed.
+I would suggest we use the method ```Anagram.get_key``` to find the matching anagrams to the word passed.

 2. Discussion